 Precautions and Contraindications

-Persons having health conditions like spinal issues and knee injury should care or consult their doctor before attempting this posture.
+Persons having health conditions like spinal issues and knee injuries should care or consult their doctor before attempting this posture.
 Moreover, pregnant ladies should not practice this yoga pose.
 Also, ladies undergoing periods avoid this pose.

 The following postures prepare the practitioner for getting mastery of this posture.